Serenacula/splitby/readme.md

 > 4
 ```

-As with index selection, empty fields are counted unless you use the --skip-empty flag.
+As with index selection, empty fields are counted unless you use the `--skip-empty` flag.

-Behaviours that affect selections are ignored, e.g. --invert, --placeholder
+Behaviours that affect selections are ignored, e.g. `--invert`, `--placeholder`

 ```sh
 echo "boo;;hoo" | splitby --count -d ";"